 You are almost finished creating your first chart in Google Doc Spreadsheet.
 Now if you wish you can change background color, grid lines etc. from the same dialogue box and click “Update”.
 See the sample finished chart below.

-Similarly you can create any type of line charts in Google Spreadsheet.
+Similarly you can create any type of line charts or line graph in Google Spreadsheet.
 Simply follow the above tips.